0xAX/linux-insides/Booting/linux-bootstrap-2.md

 Copying boot parameters into the "zeropage"
 --------------------------------------------------------------------------------

 We will start from the `main` routine in "main.c".
-First function which is called in `main` is [copy_boot_params](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L30).
+First function which is called in `main` is [`copy_boot_params(void)`](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L30).
 It copies the kernel setup header into the field of the `boot_params` structure which is defined in the [arch/x86/include/uapi/asm/bootparam.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/uapi/asm/bootparam.h#L113).

 The `boot_params` structure contains the `struct setup_header hdr` field.
-This structure contains the same fields as defined in [linux boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) and is filled by the boot loader and also at kernel compile/build time. `copy_boot_params` does two things: copies `hdr` from [header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L281) to the `boot_params` structure in `setup_header` field and updates pointer to the kernel command line if the kernel was loaded with the old command line protocol.
+This structure contains the same fields as defined in [linux boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) and is filled by the boot loader and also at kernel compile/build time. `copy_boot_params` does two things:
+1. Copies `hdr` from [header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L281) to the `boot_params` structure in `setup_header` field
+2. Updates pointer to the kernel command line if the kernel was loaded with the old command line protocol.

 Note that it copies `hdr` with `memcpy` function which is defined in the [copy.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/copy.S) source file.
 Let's have a look inside: